Climate-based cabbage planting guide for Powell River, British Columbia

 The most common problems here are not climatic ones.
 Gardeners usually lose ground through timing, uneven growth, or letting the crop move past its best stage.

 In Powell River, cabbage usually has a solid seasonal margin when planted around March 11.
-Local gardens do not all warm and cool at the same pace.
 The warmest garden spots are usually south-facing walls, sheltered gardens, raised beds, and sunnier urban lots.
 Cooler spots like low spots, exposed sites, and shadier yards tend to warm up later and usually provide less heat.
 For cabbage, warmer garden spots usually improve early growth and can make timing a little more forgiving.

 For a broader local overview, see the Powell River planting guide.
 You can also use the Growing Degree Day Planner to test planting dates and crop timing.